abhi2k19/demo_calcu_python/calculator/Tests/README.md

 # Python Calculator Application

 ## Overview
 This is a simple command-line calculator application built in Python that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+Using "AWS CodeBuild" we are creating "Continuous Integration".

 ## Folder Structure
 MY_CALCU_PYTHON │ ├── app.py # Main Python file to run the calculator
 ├── calculator/ # Calculator logic module │